 - Compiling the estimates of emissions under the Copenhagen Accord from the nine different research groups (including Climate Interactive) who had made such estimates; and

 - Calculating the gap between between where emissions seem to be heading under the Copenhagen Accord pledges and where they would need to be to achieve the temperature limits of 1.5°C or 2.0°C.

-You can download a press release about the report, a summary of the report, the full report, or a set of power point slides showing the key findings here.
 The UNEP website contains additional details including a technical summary with additional modeling detail on the modeling approaches used and the country by country pledge analysis.

 You may also be interested in Climate Interactive’s analysis of current pledges, the Climate Scoreboard.